makersacademy/airport_challenge/README.md

 # Airport Challenge

-Implementation of an airport software
+Implementation of an airport software.

 ## Getting started

+Clone the repository to your local maschine and install GEMs with bundle from top level folder.

 `git clone https://github.com/michael-zwickler/airport_challenge`